Dragon Quest: Young Yangus and the Mystery Dungeon: Development

 A trailer for the game was shown in December 2005.
 The game's soundtrack features music by Koichi Sugiyama from Dragon Quest VIII arranged by Hayato Matsuo.

 Reception

-The game ranked third in Japan for game sales for the week of April 17 to April 23 in 2006.
+The game ranked third in Japan for game sales for the week of April 17 to April 23, 2006.
 The title sold over 340,000 copies in Japan by November 2006, according to Square Enix's IR, and ranking number 42 in sales overall for the year.
 The game was noted for its "cartoonish 3D graphics", and its full motion video was also praised.
 The original art style and cell-shaded graphics were highlighted for praise as well.
 IGN described the dungeon movement system in the game as "clumsy".
 The narration of the game was thought to be hilarious, due to the narrator's acting out of various characters parts.
 The protagonist of the game, Young Yangus, would later appear in other games in the Dragon Quest franchise such as Fortune Street in 2011 and Dragon Quest Rivals as part of an event in 2019.